I Am Sam-2001

 This might be a nice, nostalgic watch for parents and soon-to-be college-bound kids to watch together.

-Thornton Melon (Dangerfield) is a wealthy corporate tycoon who wants his son, Jason (Keith Gordon) to get the college education that Thornton was unable to receive.
-While Jason is enrolled in college, he is unhappy and ready to quit.
-Thornton decides to enroll in the same college, determined to achieve his respect.
+Thornton Melon (Dangerfield) is a wealthy corporate tycoon who wants his son, Jason (Keith Gordon), to get the college education that Thornton was unable to receive.

 Predictably, Thornton is hardly the college type, so he pays others to write his papers for him, which is all the fuel that the dean needs to ruin him.
-He also attends parties and raucous events, preferring these to study groups.
-Thornton is eventually found out and forced to pass an exam to prove himself.

 We can ponder why Thornton joining Jason in college will do anything but alienate the kid, and we can ask ourselves why Jason is bullied by the swim team.
 He is a nice, likable kid, and students aren’t typically bullied in college- this is more a junior high or high school torture.

-There’s also little reason Diane would have a romantic interest in Thornton, and clichéd characters like the dean and Thornton’s bitchy ex-wife, Vanessa (Adrienne Barbeau) surface along the way.
+There’s also little reason Diane would have a romantic interest in Thornton, and clichéd characters like the dean and Thornton’s bitchy ex-wife, Vanessa (Adrienne Barbeau), surface along the way.

 But, Back to School isn’t a film to be overanalyzed either.